Vaccinia Immune Globulin (Intravenous)

 Local: Injection site reaction

-Neuromuscular & skeletal: Back pain, paraesthesia, muscle spasm, rigors, tremor, weakness
+Neuromuscular & skeletal: Back pain, muscle spasm, tremor, weakness

-Postmarketing and/or case reports: Abdominal pain, anaphylaxis, apnea, acute respiratory distress syndrome, arthralgia, aseptic meningitis, blood pressure changes, bronchospasm, bullous dermatitis, cardiac arrest, chills, coma, Coombs' test positive, cyanosis, diarrhea, dyspnea, epidermolysis, erythema multiforme, flushing, hemolysis, hepatic dysfunction, hypersensitivity reactions, hypoxemia, hypotension, intravascular hemolysis, leukopenia, loss of consciousness, lung injury (transfusion associated), malaise, myalgia, osmotic nephropathy, pancytopenia, proximal tubular nephropathy, pulmonary edema, renal dysfunction/failure (acute), seizure, Stevens-Johnson syndrome, syncope, tachycardia, thrombocytopenia, thromboembolism, transfusion-related acute lung injury (TRALI), urticaria, vascular collapse, wheezing
+<1%, postmarketing, and/or case reports: Abdominal pain, acute intravascular hemolysis, acute renal failure, altered blood pressure, anaphylaxis, apnea, acute respiratory distress, arthralgia, aseptic meningitis, bronchospasm, bullous rash, chills, circulatory shock, coma, cyanosis, diarrhea, dyspnea, epidermolysis, erythema multiforme, flushing, hemolysis, hepatic insufficiency, hypersensitivity reaction, hypoxemia, hypotension, leukopenia, loss of consciousness, malaise, myalgia, pancytopenia, positive direct Coombs test, proximal tubular nephropathy, pulmonary edema, renal disease (osmotic nephropathy), renal insufficiency, seizure, Stevens-Johnson syndrome, syncope, tachycardia, thrombocytopenia, thromboembolism, transfusion-related acute lung injury (TRALI), urticaria, wheezing

 Concerns related to adverse effects: